Future-House/ldp/README.md

 Value is the agent's state-action value estimate; it can default to 0.
 This is used for training with reinforcement learning.
+If you don't intend to use value, just use the method `get_as` as it omits value.

 ## Computing Actions